Harold Washington: Illinois House (1965–1976)

-After the state legislature failed to reapportion districts every ten years as required by the census, an at-large election was held in January 1965 because 177 representatives needed to be elected.
-With the Republicans and Democrats combining to slate only 118 candidates, independent voting groups seized the opportunity to slate candidates.
+After the state legislature failed to reapportion districts every ten years as required by the census, the 1964 election was held at-large to elect all 177 members of the Illinois House of Representatives.
+With the Republicans and Democrats each only running 118 candidates, independent voting groups attempted to slate candidates.
 The League of Negro Voters created a "Third Slate" of 59 candidates, announcing the creation of the slate on June 27, 1964.
 Shortly afterwards, Daley created a slate which included Adlai Stevenson III and Washington.
 The Third Slate was then thrown out by the Illinois Election Board because of "insufficient signatures" on the nominating petitions.
-In the election, Washington received the second-largest number of ballots, behind Stevenson.
+In the election, Washington was elected as part of the winning Democratic slate of candidates.
 Washington's years in the Illinois House were marked by tension with Democratic Party leadership.
 In 1967, he was ranked by the Independent Voters of Illinois (IVI) as the fourth-most independent legislator in the Illinois House and named Best Legislator of the Year.
 His defiance of the "idiot card", a sheet of paper that directed legislators' votes on every issue, attracted the attention of party leaders, who moved to remove Washington from his legislative position.
 Daley often told Metcalfe to dump Washington as a candidate, but Metcalfe did not want to risk losing the 3rd Ward's Young Democrats, who were mostly aligned with Washington.

 Washington backed Renault Robinson, a black police officer and one of the founders of the Afro-American Patrolmen's League (AAPL).
 The aim of the AAPL was to fight against the racism which was directed against minority officers by the rest of the predominantly white department.
 Soon after the creation of the group, Robinson was written up for minor infractions, suspended, reinstated, and then placed on the graveyard shift on a single block behind central police headquarters.
 Robinson approached Washington and asked him to fashion a bill which would authorize the creation of a civilian review board, consisting of both patrolmen and officers, to monitor police brutality.
 Both black independent and white liberal legislators refused to back the bill, afraid to challenge Daley's grip on the police force.